12 Best Free Business Checking Accounts for September 2023

 Do you need to process customer transactions?

 Banks like Chase offer credit card processing as an add-on feature to their services.
 If you are using an online bank, you might want one that integrates with Stripe, Square, or other payment processors.
-The capability to process customer transactions is one element that sets a business bank apart from a personal checking account.
+The capability to process customer transactions is one element that distinguishes a business bank account from a personal bank account.

 Do you want to earn interest on your balance?

-Several banks on our list offer high yield savings accounts, which is a benefit for small businesses, start-ups, and any business that wants to earn free money from their balance.
-You might also consider an interest earning business checking account like Bluevine, which pays interest on your checking account balance.
+Several banks on our list offer high-yield savings accounts, which is a benefit for small businesses, start-ups, and any business that wants to earn free money from their balance.
+You might also consider an interest-bearing checking account like Bluevine, which pays interest on your checking balance.

 Business Checking vs. Money Market Account

-A money market account is a special savings account designed to hold money that you may need to access in the short term.
+A money market account is an interest-bearing account designed to hold money that you may need to access in the short term.
 Some money market accounts offer higher APYs than other savings accounts.
 A money market account often has limits on the number of fee-free withdrawals per month.

 Most business owners will want to open a free business checking account and link it to a money market account to earn interest on cash reserves.